Cash First approaches in Glasgow

 Background

-The Scottish Government published its plan towards ending the need for foodbanks in Scotland in June 2023 with a commitment to respecting and fulfilling human rights which includes the right to food, and for people to be able to access food that meets their dietary, social and cultural needs.
-Following on from this plan, the Scottish Government has funded eight Cash First Partnership pilot projects for two years across Scotland to learn what works in different contexts.
-These partnerships are based in urban, rural and island settings across Scotland, and will take different approaches to addressing levels of poverty and food insecurity, in line with their local context, infrastructure, challenges and user needs.
-The partnerships have been provided with learning and evaluation support to take a national approach to learning from the pilots.
+Following on from this plan, the Scottish Government has funded eight Cash First partnership pilot projects for two years across Scotland to learn what works in different contexts.
+These Cash First partnerships are based in urban, rural and island settings across Scotland, and are taking different approaches to addressing levels of poverty and food insecurity, in line with their local context, infrastructure, challenges and user needs.
+The partnerships have been provided with learning and evaluation support to take a national approach to learning from the pilot projects, enabling any findings to be implemented by Scottish Government to achieve their long-term ambition of a Scotland without the need for food aid referrals.

 Overview of page